GeekyAnts/flutter-starter/folder_structure.md

 #### Themes:

 Theme of the whole application will be derived from here.
 A basic theme set up including interchanging of light and dark theme will be there.
-User can add n amount of colours, font sizes, text theme, etc to maintain the theme of his application.
+You can add n amount of colours, font sizes, text theme, etc to maintain the theme of your application.

-We have two files in the themes folder, one where user can set up the whole theme of the application i.e **theme_data.dart** and the other one is **color_constants.dart** where he can define all the colours that will be used in **theme_data.dart**.
+We have two files in the themes folder, one where you can set up the whole theme of the application i.e **theme_data.dart** and the other one is **color_constants.dart** where you can define all the colours that will be used in **theme_data.dart**.

 #### Shared:

 Shared folder will have the code for state management.
-At initial stage, we will be providing BLoC as the default state management library and Provider as an option for the user to choose.
+At initial stage, we will be providing BLoC as the default state management library and Provider as an option for you to choose.

 - **BLoC :** Flutter bloc is quite **simple** and easy to understand, it has a very good documentation with tons of examples and also, is one of the most used in the flutter community.
 - **Provider** : The provider package is an easy to use package **which is basically a wrapper around the InheritedWidgets** that makes it easier to use and manage.